FranckPachot/yb-pglike/README.md

 Here are some applications I have tested, replacing the PostgreSQL image by this YugabyteDB image.
 You can do the same, please let me know to add to the list.

-### Applications reported to work
+### Tested and working

-- Jira `atlassian/jira-software:latest` works on YugabyteDB with colocation
+- Jira `atlassian/jira-software:latest` works on YugabyteDB with colocation by mentioning JIRA_DB_URL

-### With docker compose example

 ### With PR submitted